-• The most important: the uncertainty converges to vanishing as $\delta \to 0$
+- •The most important: the uncertainty converges to vanishing as $\delta \rightarrow 0$.

+- It exists an upper limit !

+The uncertainty must be controllable.

 3. Selection rules of the Regularization parameter

 A-priori methods are always difficult to use in practice.
 A-posterior methods can be tried.